JGoyd/Shattered-Glass/Shattered-Glass_Evidence_Ledger.md

-# Project ShatteredGlass: Evidence Ledger & Technical Proof
+# Project Shattered-Glass: Evidence Ledger & Technical Proof

 This document provides the raw technical artifacts and hex-level comparisons that substantiate the hardware-level persistence and activation bypass on the iPhone 14 Pro Max (15,3).